TheCarsonWest/TheCarsonWest.github.io/test/content/Power.md

 ## Applications

 Power is a fundamental concept in many areas of physics and engineering.
 For example, when considering a car engine, its power rating indicates how quickly it can do work to accelerate the car.
-In [[Circular Motion]], the power exerted by a force depends on the tangential component of the force and the tangential speed.
+In Circular Motion, the power exerted by a force depends on the tangential component of the force and the tangential speed.
 In general, understanding power allows for a comprehensive analysis of energy consumption and performance of systems.